 - Type 3 collagen is supports your skin, muscles, and blood vessels.
 It’s also a major component of the extracellular matrix making up our organs.
 You’ll usually find type 3 alongside type 1.

 Needless to say, pure, high-quality collagen powder is colourless and flavourless (for the most part) — unless it’s mixed with flavouring or extracts.
 If it’s yellow, brown, or any other visible colour and has an “off” taste, it probably isn’t high quality and shouldn’t be something you put into your body.
 Another way to determine whether it’s good quality is the number of ingredients — the less there is on the label, the better the product.
 Some ingredients are helpful carriers for the collagen and support the many amino acids in doing their job.
-Some of these carriers are Hyaluronic acids and Vitamin C which are beneficial in combination with collagen type 1 and 3.
+Some of these carriers are Vitamins A, B6, B12, C, E which are beneficial in combination with collagen type 1 and 3.
+The perfect combination of essential proteins and vitamins with our Boost & Glow bundle here.